olivierots/Website-Deployment-Using-Terraform-AWS-Jenkins-Docker-Selenium-Capybara/README.md

   - unit-tests: make the test available in the container
   - integration-tests: to run agaisnt the copy of our website on the internet

-* wrote a simple unit test using RSpec, Capybara & Selenium to show the website logo
+* wrote a simple unit test using rspec, capybara & selenium to show the website logo
-* set up my iam user & secret keys etc.
+* set up my iam user & secret keys etc. for aws authentication
-* created an s3 bucket, configured the bucket & iam policies then configured it to run as a website using terrafrom then test the website on the internet rather than testing locally.
+* wrote the terraform code to create an s3 bucket, configured the bucket & iam policies.
 * deployed the website onto the configured bucket using the aws s3 cp command & tested the website works in the cloud
+* tested the website locally.
-* wrote the integration tests to run agaisnt the newly created website URL
+* wrote the integration tests to run agaisnt the newly created website URL on the internet this time
 * wrote a CI/CD pipeline with a jenkinsfile to automate the build, test & the website deployment
 ```